hashicorp/terraform/website/docs/configuration/functions/replace.html.md

 ```

 If `substring` is wrapped in forward slashes, it is treated as a regular
-expression; the syntax conforms to the [re2 regular expression
+expression, using the same pattern syntax as
-syntax](https://github.com/google/re2/wiki/Syntax) syntax.
-If using a regular
+[`regex`](./regex.html).
+If using a regular expression for the substring
-expression for the substring argument, the `replacement` string can incorporate
+argument, the `replacement` string can incorporate captured strings from
-captured strings from the input by using an `$n` sequence, where `n` is the
+the input by using an `$n` sequence, where `n` is the index or name of a
-index or name of a capture group.
+capture group.

 ## Examples